Cholelithiasis or Choledocholithiasis, What is the Difference?

 Common sites of cholelithiasis and choledocholithiasis

-More specifically, cholelithiasis refers to gallstones formed in the gallbladder and occurring anywhere in the biliary tract (hepatic duct, cystic duct, and common bile duct), though the most common location is the gallbladder.
+More specifically, cholelithiasis refers to gallstones formed in the gallbladder and occurring anywhere in the biliary tract (hepatic duct, cystic duct, and common bile duct).
+However, the most common location is the gallbladder.

 Choledocholithiasis indicates the presence of one or more stones within the common bile duct, which is the passageway that carries bile from the gallbladder and liver to the duodenum.

-From this I can see that cholelithiasis tells “what” and choledocholithiasis gives a bit more information overtly, telling “what and where.”
+From this, I can see that cholelithiasis indicates “what,” whereas choledocholithiasis provides more information, indicating “what and where.”

-So we have taken a step towards sorting out the difference between cholelithiasis and choledocholithiasis.
+I hope we have taken a step toward clarifying the distinction between cholelithiasis and choledocholithiasis.
 May your studies go well!

 Until next time,